 Why do so many women have trouble working up to orgasm?
 Emotional complexity may contribute, but sex research is clear.
 Women have trouble with orgasm because so many men think intercourse is the source of women’s erotic satisfaction.
 It isn’t.
 The key that unlocks most women’s climax is gentle, extended caresses of the clitoris with fingers, tongue, and/or toys.

 The clitoris is located outside the vagina, about an inch above it, beneath the top junction of the vaginal lips.

 Intercourse can be great fun and many women love it.
-But no matter how large the erection or how long the intercourse, the old in-out doesn’t provide enough direct clitoral stimulation to get most women off.
+But no matter how large the erection or how long the intercourse, missionary sex doesn’t provide enough direct clitoral stimulation.

 Gentlemen, you may feel obsessed with penis size, but how you use what’s between your legs is much less important to most women than how you use your tongue.
 Every time you make love with a woman, provide gentle, extended oral sex.

 - Massage her all over for at least 30 minutes (seven songs) before you touch her genitals.

 - Do the opposite of porn—more whole-body massage, less genital fixation.

 - And always provide cunnilingus, gentle extended oral sex.